user-amanshah/webApp/README.md

 ### Summary

-This is a  web application Library Management system built with spring boot and deployed on AWS
+This is a  web application Bill Management system built with spring boot and deployed on AWS

 -   EC2 instances are built on a custom